intel/dffml/master/_sources/contributing/notebooks.rst.txt

 ``nbsphinx-link`` is used, which allows you to create a symblic link to notebooks in other directories.

-You can create the link to a notebook in a file with extention ``.nblink`` as follows
+You can create the link to a notebook in a file with extension ``.nblink`` as follows

 .. literalinclude:: /examples/notebooks/moving_between_models.nblink